jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-orchestration-of-central-clouds-regionone-and-subclouds.rst

 #.
 Ensure that the required updates are uploaded and applied to the
     SystemController / central update repository.

-    For more information, see :ref:`Uploading and Applying Updates to SystemController Using Horizon
+    For more information, see
-    <uploading-and-applying-updates-to-systemcontroller-using-horizon>`.
+    :ref:`uploading-and-applying-updates-to-systemcontroller-using-horizon`.

 #.
+Update the RegionOne, for more information see
+    :ref:`uploading-and-applying-updates-to-systemcontroller-using-horizon-update-the-regionone`.

+#.
 Create an update strategy for the |prod-dc| update orchestration.

-    See :ref:`Creating an Update Strategy for Distributed Cloud Update Orchestration
-    <creating-an-update-strategy-for-distributed-cloud-update-orchestration>`.
+    See :ref:`creating-an-update-strategy-for-distributed-cloud-update-orchestration`.

 #.
 Optionally, customize the configuration settings used by the update strategy.

-    The update strategy is applied to the Central Cloud's RegionOne and all subclouds using default configuration settings.
+    The update strategy is applied to all subclouds using default configuration settings.
 You can change these settings, and you can create custom settings for individual subclouds.
-For more information, see :ref:`Customizing the Update Configuration for Distributed Cloud Update Orchestration
+For more information, see :ref:`customizing-the-update-configuration-for-distributed-cloud-update-orchestration`.
-    <customizing-the-update-configuration-for-distributed-cloud-update-orchestration>`.

 #.
 Apply the strategy for the |prod-dc| update orchestration.

-    See :ref:`Applying the Update Strategy for Distributed Cloud
-    <applying-the-update-strategy-for-distributed-cloud>`.
+    See :ref:`applying-the-update-strategy-for-distributed-cloud`.

     As each subcloud is updated, it moves through the following states:

     **initial**
         The update has not started.

+    **pre-check**
+        Subcloud alarm status is being checked for management-affecting alarms.

     **updating patches**
         Patches are being updated to synchronize with System Controller